PetrGlad/interview-webmon/README.md

 ## Configuration

 All configuration files are in `./config` directory.
-Modify `config/config.toml` before building the container.
+Review `config/config.toml` before building the container.
-The required files layout is
+The required files' layout is
 ```
 config
 ├── config.toml # The configuration file, look inside for hints